Altruist Financial Advisors LLC

 Investing prudently is a process, not a performance guarantee.

-In 1994, the National Conference of Commissioners on Uniform State Laws developed The Uniform Prudent Investor Act, based on the Prudent Investor Rule.
+In 1994, the National Conference of Commissioners on Uniform State Laws (now known as the Uniform Law Commission) developed The Uniform Prudent Investor Act, based on the Prudent Investor Rule.
 The Uniform Prudent Investor Act has been passed as law, with various modifications, in most states.
-An example of this law, with modifications, is the Michigan Prudent Investor RuleHere are some comments thereon.
+An example of this law, with modifications, is the Michigan Prudent Investor Rule.

-A related model statute, The Uniform Principal and Income Act, was developed by NCCUSL in 2000.
-Here are some comments thereon.
-An example of this law, with modifications, is the Michigan Uniform Principal and Income ActHere are some comments thereon.
+A related model statute, The Uniform Fiduciary Income and Principal Act, was developed by ULC in 2018.
 This law provides guidance on classifying assets in a trust as either principle or income, for the purposes of distribution.

 Another related model statute, the Uniform Prudent Management of Institutional Funds Act, was developed by NCCUSL in 2006.
-Here and here are some comments thereon.
-An example of this law, with modifications, is the Michigan Uniform Prudent Management of Institutional Funds Act Here are some comments thereon.
+An example of this law, with modifications, is the Michigan Uniform Prudent Management of Institutional Funds Act.
 This law provides guidance on the management of charitable endowments.

 The Prudent Investor Rule traces its history back to an earlier doctrine known as the Prudent Man Rule.
 That legal standard was established in 1830 by a Massachusetts Court decision (Harvard College v.
 Amory, 9 Pick.
 (26 Mass.)
 446, 461 (1830)):